Wii Play: Games

-Pose Mii

-The player controls their Mii character around an open background via the Wii Remote pointer and tries to burst large, falling bubbles and prevent them from descending to the bottom of the screen, twisting the Wii Remote in order to rotate the character and fit them into the silhouettes on the bubbles and pushing certain buttons to cycle between different poses that the Mii can strike in order to conform to the shapes of the silhouettes.
+In Pose Mii, the player controls their Mii character around an open background via the Wii Remote pointer and tries to burst large, falling bubbles and prevent them from descending to the bottom of the screen, twisting the Wii Remote in order to rotate the character and fit them into the silhouettes on the bubbles and pushing certain buttons to cycle between different poses that the Mii can strike in order to conform to the shapes of the silhouettes.
 The game is over once the player allows three bubbles to float past them and reach the bottom of the screen.
 In multiplayer mode, red and blue bubbles pertaining to each player's respective color fall down, and players attempt to get the highest number of points with each player losing a point if a bubble in their color falls to the bottom.

-Laser Hockey

-An air hockey game comparable to Pong in which two players try to hit a laser puck across the screen into the opponent's goal using a paddle controlled via the Wii Remote pointer.
+Laser Hockey is an air hockey game comparable to Pong in which two players try to hit a laser puck across the screen into the opponent's goal using a paddle controlled via the Wii Remote pointer.
 The paddle can be twisted around by twisting the Wii remote in order to hit the ball in different directions.
 Single-player mode is a two-minute match against the CPU, whereas in two-player mode, the first player to score eight points wins.